KNIME logo

 Underfitting

-Underfitting is a data science scenario that occurs when a model is too simple to capture the underlying pattern in the data.
-It results in poor performance on both training and testing data.
+Underfitting occurs when a model is too simple to capture the underlying patterns in the training data, leading to poor performance on both training and test data.

 Univariate analysis